 Email: jingyif[at]usc[dot]edu

-I am a PhD candidate in Economics at USC and I will join the Federal Reserve Bank of Minneapolis in July 2024.
+I am a quantitative fellow at the Federal Reserve Bank of Minneapolis.

-My better half works at the University of Minnesota (personal website) and my little one is gonna be a proud Minnesotan!
+My husband works at the University of Minnesota (Link) and my little one is a proud Minnesotan!
 In my free time, I enjoy hiking, camping, and spending time with my family and friends.

 Does consumption smoothing of the elderly across time and individuals indicate the efficiency of the overall insurance mechanisms?
 What is the extent of suboptimality in market and non-market insurance?
 To answer these queries, we employ China Health and Retirement Longitudinal Study (CHARLS) panel data covering 2011, 2013, 2015, and 2018 and examine the effectiveness of both institutional and personal insurance channels for elderly individuals in China.
 While the conventional tests reasonably support consumption smoothing across time and individuals against adverse health shocks, especially for basic food consumption, our results show that the welfare costs associated with such health shocks are not necessarily small, especially in rural areas.
 These findings call for strengthened long-term care and pension systems as well as other social safety nets, which can be welfare-enhancing even when consumption is not sensitive to shocks.